wri/comms-dev-documentation/vendor-requirements/gdpr.md

 Privacy Policy
 --------------

 A Privacy Policy is required for all of our sites, linked in the footer.
-The path should be /privacy-policy or /about/privacy/policy.
+The path should be /privacy-policy or /about/privacy-policy (and should NOT include 'GDPR' or other terms that are specific to certain laws).

 wri.org Privacy Policy: https://www.wri.org/about/privacy-policy for reference